dloconnor/networking-fundamentals/labs/01-meet-your-network/README.md

 Find and write down:

-1. What is your IP address?
+- What is your IP address?
-2. What is your subnet mask?
+- What is your subnet mask?
-3. What is your default gateway?
+- What is your default gateway?
-4. What DNS servers are configured?
+- What DNS servers are configured?
-5. What is your MAC address?
+- What is your MAC address?
-6. Are you connected using Ethernet or Wi-Fi?
+- Are you connected using Ethernet or Wi-Fi?

-Think About It

-Your computer has an IP address.
+- Your computer has an IP address.
 But your router also has an IP address.
 Why does your computer need to know the router's address?

 ## Challenge